LTC+: Acting on Pandemic Learning Together

 LTC+: Acting on Pandemic Learning Together supports teams delivering healthcare for older adults in congregate settings – staff, managers, policy makers, family and caregiver partners and others who are all working hard to manage tough situations now, while also trying to look and plan ahead.

-The program is designed to be flexible, supporting homes to quickly implement changes through a menu of virtual offerings: virtual webinar learning series, national LTC+ huddles, coaching and seed funding.
+The program is designed to be flexible to allow homes to quickly implement changes through a menu of virtual offerings: webinar learning series, national huddles, coaching, peer support and funding.

-Seed funding and coaching will be awarded based on the outcome of a merit review process which includes assessment against the following eligibility criteria:
+Teams that would like access to funding and coaching are asked to identify their improvement objectives through a self-assessment.
+Teams located in British Columbia, Manitoba and Saskatchewan will need to complete a self-assessment specific to their province.
+Funding and coaching will be awarded based on the outcome of a merit review process which includes assessment against the following eligibility criteria:

 - Completed self-assessment with at least one identified area for improvement

 - Completion of the self-assessment in partnership with a resident/family member or care partner, or clear plan to engage a resident/family partner or care partner in the improvement work